Get E-Book

 });

-After a server is listening, error can still surface for server-level failures.
-Per-connection failures belong on each net.Socket.
-A common mistake is handling server.on('error') and expecting it to catch all socket failures.
-Accepted sockets emit their own error events.
+After the server is listening, server-level errors can still happen.
+Per-connection failures belong on each accepted net.Socket.
+A common mistake is handling server.on('error') and expecting it to catch socket failures too.

 net.createServer(socket => {